Weatherford says not responsible for radioactive material stolen in Iraq

-BAGHDAD U.S. oilfield services company Weatherford (WFT.N) said on Wednesday it was not responsible or liable for "highly dangerous" radioactive material stolen last year from a storage facility in southern Iraq.
+BAGHDAD Feb 17 U.S. oilfield services company Weatherford said on Wednesday it was not responsible or liable for "highly dangerous" radioactive material stolen last year from a storage facility in southern Iraq.

 "Weatherford has no responsibility or liability in relation to this matter because we do not own, operate or control sources or the bunker where the sources are stored," the company said in a statement to Reuters.